NarrowCoconut/covigotchi/flutterhack/README.md

-# flutterhack
+# CoviGotchi

-A new Flutter application.
+A Mobile Game developed using the Flutter framework

 ## Getting Started